 Are you wondering about other 1031 Exchange Investment Strategies?

 How to do a 1031 Exchange in Reverse

 You can do a reverse 1031 exchange.
 In this case, you would purchase your replacement property first, have 45 days to identify the property you want to sell, and then have 180 days to sell it.

-It is vital to follow the guidelines for how to do a 1031 exchange to gain the benefits of a 1031 exchange.
+It is vital to follow the guidelines to gain the benefits of the exchange.
 That’s where we come in.
 Our investment real estate teams across the North and Southeastern United States have years of professional experience in the 1031 exchange process.

 For more information about 1031 exchanges, visit our blog “1031 Exchanges: On the Chopping Block?
 Six Things to Know in 2021” for information about the proposed tax laws and changes to the 1031 exchange.